 - Q4.
 Will publicity materials published before a person is nominated as a candidate or publicly declares his/her intention to stand for the election be regarded as election advertisements? - A4.
 The definition of "publish" the election advertisements includes "continue to publish".
-If any person who intends to stand as a candidate at an election continues to display publicity materials previously published (e.g. election advertisements displayed on public light buses and taxis during the previous election) in the constituency concerned, in particular publicity materials (e.g. posters or banners) bearing his/her name or photograph with the intent to promote his/her election in public places or common areas in buildings, after he/she has been nominated as a candidate or has publicly declared the intention to stand at the election, such publicity materials may be regarded as election advertisements.
-For prudence's sake, the person concerned should remove the publicity materials previously published prior to his/her nomination as a candidate or the public declaration of his/her intention to stand at the election.
+If any person who intends to stand as a candidate at an election continues to display publicity materials previously published (e.g. election advertisements displayed on public light buses and taxis during the previous election) in particular publicity materials (e.g. posters or banners) bearing his/her name or photograph with the intent to promote his/her election in public places or common areas in buildings, after he/she has been nominated as a candidate or has publicly declared the intention to stand for the election, such publicity materials may be regarded as election advertisements.
+For prudence's sake, the person concerned should remove the publicity materials previously published prior to his/her nomination as a candidate or the public declaration of his/her intention to stand for the election. - Q5.

-For the avoidance of doubt, whether the publicity materials displayed by a candidate outside the constituency concerned would be regarded as election advertisements depends on the overall circumstances to infer if there is any intention to promote or prejudice the election of the candidate, irrespective of whether they are published before or after he/she has been nominated as a candidate or has publicly declared the intention to stand at the election.
-If there is no intention to promote or prejudice the election of a candidate or candidates, then they are not to be treated as election advertisements.

-- Q5.
 What should a candidate be aware of if he/she criticizes another candidate or other candidates in his/her own election advertisement? - A5.
 An election advertisement means any publication published for the purpose of promoting or prejudicing the election of a candidate or candidates at the election.
 There are occasions that a candidate may publish election advertisement for the purpose of prejudicing the election of a particular candidate or particular candidates at the election, for example, criticizing another candidate or other candidates in the election advertisement with a view to prejudicing his/her/their candidature at the election.
 On such occasions, the candidate publishing the election advertisement must include the expenditure incurred in his/her election expenses.
 A candidate must also beware not to publish any materially false or misleading statement of fact about himself/herself or another candidate or other candidates under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554) for the purpose of promoting the election of himself/herself or prejudicing the election of another candidates.
+554) for the purpose of promoting the election of himself/herself or prejudicing the election of another candidate or other candidates.
 Any such publication will amount to an illegal conduct.